faramarzmunshi/d2l-nlp/NLP/introduction2.md

 Next, we describe in detail the data pipeline, from initialization to modifying the data for use in our model.

-Firstly, we must load the training data.
+Firstly, we must load and preprocess the training data.

 In the labeled train/test sets, out of a max score of 10, a negative review has a score of no more than 4, and a positive review has a score of no less than 7.
 Thus reviews with more neutral ratings are not included in the train/test sets.
 We labeled a negative review whose score <= 4 as 0, and a positive review whose score >= 7 as 1.
 As the neural ratings are not included in the datasets, we can use 5 as our threshold.

 Tokenizing is a key part of most NLP tasks.
-We demonstrate the most easy way to perform this tokenization by using a pre-built Spacy tokenizer out of the box.
+We demonstrate the most trivial way to perform this tokenization by using a pre-built Spacy tokenizer out of the box.
+If we had not done that, we would have yet another piece of the puzzle to worry about in this problem.

 ```{.python .input}
 # The tokenizer takes as input a string and outputs a list of tokens.